calin-darie/extra-keyboard-layouts/README.md

 For Kurdish KRG:
 * وو <= و و    you have to press the key twice, no shift
 * shift H => ZERO WIDTH NON-JOINER, to be used in combination with ھ

+<sup id="note2">**2**</sup> Neo 2's 4th level is severely crippled while not locked because in order to access level  4 you need to press the right alt key, and the right alt key in combination with level 4 directions results in unexpected behavior.
+So try level 4 navigation only by locking.

+Also, locking isn't working as you're used to: press the start / windows key to lock level 4.
+Press scroll lock to lock level 2.

+The following features are not available in android:
+* compose (triggered by TAB in level 3)
+* undo functionality (triggered by Z in level 4)
+* rotate key

 If you found this useful, you may [buy me a drink](https://paypal.me/CalinDarie?locale.x=en_US)